Leman102/taskinator/README.md

 # Taskinator

-## Track ypour tasks with Taskinator tool!
+## Track your tasks with Taskinator tool!